MarkusHaak/dominION/README.md

 /bin/bash dominION/script/setup -u USER -H HOST -d DEST
 ```

-After **restarting the machine**, the gridION agent script should be running in a screen terminal in the background.
-If you open Firefox, you should see the overview page of dominION as the startup page.
+After **restarting the machine**, the dominION agent script should be running in a screen terminal in the background.
+Unless the option `-m` was set during installation, the overview page of dominION should now be the startup page of Firefox.

 ## Setup